mathematicw/Autonomys-Governance/README.md

     📜 Thread-based governance with automated creation of discussions, proposals, and voting threads

-    ⏳ Time-bound voting with auto-locking threads after expiration (1 hour to 7 days)
+    ⏳ Time-bound voting with auto-locking threads after expiration (7 days by default)

     🔗 Blockchain integration to immutably store voting results on Autonomys blockchain